-Liver cancer is treated in our Liver, Gallbladder and Pancreas Cancer Program within the Upstate Cancer Center.
+Liver cancer is treated in our Bile Duct, Gallbladder, Liver and Pancreas Cancer Program within the Upstate Cancer Center.

 For more information or answers to your questions about our Cancer Care, please call 315 464-HOPE (4673) to speak with an Upstate Cancer Center representative.

-The liver is located in the right side of the abdomen.
-It stores and metabolizes nutrients.
+Liver cancer is growth of cancer cells in the liver.
+The liver is an organ in the right side of the abdomen.
+It helps with digestion.
 It also filters and stores blood.
-Liver cancer is the growth of cancer cells in the liver.

 |Copyright © Nucleus Medical Media, Inc.|

 Cancer happens when cells divide without control or order.
 These cells grow together to form a tumor.
 They can invade and damage nearby tissues.
 They can also spread to other parts of the body.

 It is not clear what causes changes in the cells.
 It is likely a combination of genes and environment.

 Liver cancer is more common in men, and older adults.
 Other things that raise the risk are: